-.
-The sensing service consumer/NEF/GW function sends to SF.
+1. The sensing service consumer/NEF/GW function sends Nsf_SensingService Request to SF.
+The request includes sensing area, sensing QoS.

+If the consumer requests periodic sensing report, the request also includes the time interval between successive sensing reports.

+Editor's Note: The definition of sensing QoS is FFS.

+2. [Conditional] If the consumer requests periodic sensing report, the SF sends the Nsf_SensingService Response to the sensing service consumer/NEF/GW function to acknowledge that the request is received.

+3. The SF selects NG-RAN to act as Sensing Entity.

-.
-The SF sends DL Service Message Transfer to the selected NG-RAN.
+4. The SF sends DL Service Message Transfer to the selected NG-RAN.
 The message includes correlation ID and sensing request message.
-The correlation ID is allocated by SF to identify the sensing request received in step 0.
+The correlation ID is allocated by SF to identify the sensing service request received in step 0.

-The sensing request is in scope of RAN3.
+NOTE3: The sensing request is in scope of RAN3 WG.

-.
-The NG-RAN sends UL Service Message Transfer to SF.
+5. The NG-RAN sends UL Service Message Transfer to SF.
 The message includes correlation ID and sensing response.
-The correlation ID is received in step .
+The correlation ID is received in step 4.